 I hope this article has outlined some actionable ways you can push your blog to get onto Mediavine.
 Once your application has been accepted, you can keep pushing using some of these tactics to watch your earnings grow every month!

-The Blogger Course is the one place I’ve condensed all my blogging knowledge into an easy to follow plan to help you get your blog on to Mediavine and beyond!
+The Blog Elevation Program is the one place I’ve condensed all my blogging knowledge into an easy to follow plan to help you get your blog on to Mediavine and beyond!

 Do you have any questions or tips for boosting your blog traffic?
 Or have you already qualified for Mediavine and are looking for ways to increase your earnings on the platform.
 Let me know in the comments below!